 Then the travel bug really bit us; new countries and different cultures were added to our journey.
-We continued to look for one or two places that match our style (for when we retired) and how we live our life together.
+We continued to look for one or two places that would match our lifestyle and how we live our life together.
 We called it “The Quest.”

 Without recognizing what we were doing we started living in and taking care of a friend’s home.
 We did this for four years, so the transition to house sitting was very easy because we were already doing it.
 This was and is a perfect match for us and how we live.

 The next step: to work out the details.
 I read about people who house sit and thought “why not us”?
 We took the time to learn the details, prepared our first website, joined two house sitting services and the rest is history.
-We are now registered with six different online house sitting services throughout the world.
+We are now registered with five different online house sitting services around the world.

 “What we love and enjoy about being house sitters”

 The people we meet who are our homeowners, their neighbors and friends and the general population of each area where we spend time are special.
 We get to know so many that are wonderful, friendly, kind and helpful.
-(I could give you examples, but I know I would forget someone and I don’t want to forget any of them.)
+(I could give you examples, but I know I would forget someone and I don’t want to forget anyone.)

 The pets we have cared for give us the gift of a special memory that is a souvenir of our time with them.
-Since we started to house and pet sit internationally, we have cared for one parrot, eleven cats and sixteen dogs.
+Since we started to house and pet sit internationally, we have cared for one parrot, nineteen cats and twenty-five dogs.

 We enjoy meeting the people in the towns and cities where we stay.
-We have been to farmers markets in Edinburgh, Waltham Cross and Waltham Abbey, Pontessieve, Rockhampton, Brisbane, Cairns and the southern part of Spain.
+We have been to farmers markets in Edinburgh, Waltham Cross and Waltham Abbey, Pontessieve, Rockhampton, Brisbane, Cairns and the southern part of Spain to name a few.
 Some of the markets extend to include clothing, jewelry, shoes, and housewares.
-We are not your usual travelers, we don’t sightsee much, but rather spend the time seeing and experiencing the area where we are staying.
+We are not your usual travelers, we don’t sightsee much, but would rather spend time seeing and experiencing the area where we are staying.

 Hiking through olive groves in Spain, around a private park in Edinburgh, public forest preserves in Tonbridge and Waltham Cross are just some of the places we exercised ourselves and the dogs.
 While in Rockhampton, our daily exercise included a walk to the 2nd World War Memorial Aquatic Centre to swim and exercise in their 25meter and 50 meter lap pools and enjoy the warm weather of the area.